 Question 2: Arguing Religion with Family (11:38)

-My father and his side of the family are very religious while I am not.
+Question: My father and his side of the family are very religious while I am not.
 Is it moral for me to jeopardize my relationship with them to share the countless fallacies and inhumanities that is religion?
 If so, how does one go about this process?

-Tags: Atheism, Communication, Ethics, Relationships, Religion
+Tags: Atheism, Communication, Conflict, Ethics, Family, Relationships, Religion

 Listen or Download